yiyuezhuo/pyparsing-doc-zh/Building_Recursive_Descent_Parsers_with_Python_en.md

 This will return data as a pyparsing ParseResults object, containing a list of all of the input phone numbers.

-Pyparsing includes some helper expressions, such as delimitedList, so that if your input were a comma-separated list of phone numbers, you could simply change phoneNumberList to:
+Pyparsing includes some helper expressions, such as `delimitedList`, so that if your input were a comma-separated list of phone numbers, you could simply change phoneNumberList to:

 ```python
 phoneNumberList = delimitedList( phoneNumber )
 ```

-This will return the same list of phone numbers that you had before. (delimitedList supports any custom string or expression as a delimiter, but comma delimiters are the most common, and so they are the default.)
+This will return the same list of phone numbers that you had before.
+(`delimitedList` supports any custom string or expression as a delimiter, but comma delimiters are the most common, and so they are the default.)

 If, instead of having a string containing only phone numbers, you had a complete mailing list of names, addresses,